-The compiled object code (the .bin file) for the Armmite F4 is free software: you can use or redistribute it as you please.
-The source code is available via subscription (free of charge) to individuals for personal use or under a negotiated license for commercial use.
-In both cases go to http://mmbasic.com for details.
+The compiled object code (the .bin file) for the Armmite H7 is free software: you can use or redistribute it as you please.
+The source code is available from GitHub (https://github.com/disco4now/ArmmiteH743) and can be freely used subject to some conditions (see the header on the source files).